 Glover R. 2004: Silicone plastination, room temperature methodology: Basic techniques, applications and benefits for the interested user.
+Abstract presented at The 12th International Conference on Plastination, Murcia, Spain July 11-16, 2004.
 J Int Soc Plastination 19: 7.

 Grondin G, Sianothai A, Orly R. 2000: In situ ventricular casts of S10 plastinated human brains.
 J Int Soc Plastination 15: 18-21.

 Hartman MJ, Groenewald HB.
 2013: Morphology of the female reproductive organs of the African lion (Panthera leo).
 Acta Zool-Stockholm 94: 437-446.

 Hartman MJ, Monnet E, Kirberger RM.
 2013: Laparoscopic Sterilization of the African Lioness (Panthera leo).
 Vet Surg 42: 559-564.

 Henry RW.
 1992a: Silicone tracheobroncial casts.
 J Int Soc Plastination 6: 38-40.

 Henry RW.
 1992b: Silicone pulmonary vascular casts with attached tracheobronchial casts.
 J Int Soc Plastination 6: 41-44.